marc-ocampo/voice-detector/README.md

 1. Configuration file `config.DEFAULT` has the correct information.
 2. MySQL DB is running with the DB that matches the configuration file.
 3. Call the `run` script.

+See the `files/CONTENTS.md` for the description of the default files used for training and recognition